 Petra has implemented comprehensive systems and strategies to address COVID-19 and is taking a number of steps to help prevent and/or contain the spread of virus at our operations in South Africa and Tanzania.
 These include:

-In light of the unprecedented depressed market environment, the Company has declared force majeure at the Williamson mine in Tanzania and will be placing the operation on care and maintenance from the middle of April, with only essential services to be carried out in order to protect the mine’s assets and resources.
+In light of the unprecedented depressed market environment, the Company has declared force majeure at the Williamson mine in Tanzania and has placed the operation on care and maintenance as from the middle of April, with only essential services being carried out in order to protect the mine’s assets and resources.

 Coronavirus Hotline: 0800 029 999